ryndmrk/ryndmrk.github.io/_projects/parrot_neck_climbing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8GpvWASt3hY?si=s2Wp1kCF3kFwwwrR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-<p>Recent work has highlighted another amazing feature of parrots: they climb trees using their head, <b>neck</b> and hindlimbs!
+<p><a href="https://royalsocietypublishing.org/doi/full/10.1098/rspb.2022.0245">Recent work</a> has highlighted another amazing feature of parrots: they climb trees using their head, <b>neck</b> and hindlimbs!
 The forelimb of birds are heavily adapted for flight so that they are unable to bear weight and therefore cannot participate in climbing.
-In order to climb, parrots utilise the head and neck in the forelimb's stead during vertical climbing, making it one of the only animals to use 3 'limbs' during locomotion.
-Whilst recent work has provided the scientific community with the kinematics of this movement in parrots, we don't currently understand if climbing has any associated morphological adaptations of the neck vertebrae, nor how it has influenced parrot neck evolution.</p>
+In order to climb, parrots must utilise the head and neck instead of the forelimbs during vertical climbing, making it one of the only animals to use 3 'limbs' during locomotion.
+Whilst recent work has provided the scientific community with the underlying kinematics of this movement in parrots, we don't currently understand if climbing has any associated morphological adaptations of the neck vertebrae, nor how it has influenced parrot neck evolution.</p>

 <iframe width="315" height="560"
 src="https://www.youtube.com/embed/NK07Wt21I4U?si=F76yd-woxob_9uIe"